jiaweing/dotnet8-jwt-api-boilerplate/README.md

 # Dotnet 8 API Boilerplate with MySQL & JWT Auth

 This is a simple barebones API boilerplate that has JWT configured for authentication and database setup with MySQL.
 As well as all the basic things to get started like Serilog, Rate Limits and Swagger properly configured.

-No framework lockins, only dotnet.
+No framework lock-ins, only dotnet.
 Sample controllers are also included for role authorization.

 ## Features
 - MySQL Database with EFCore